Shashwat-19/FileNest/SECURITY.md

 - Fixes will be prioritized based on severity and risk.
 - An updated release will be issued with detailed release notes highlighting the security patches.

-Thank you for helping make SmartCar-Care secure and reliable.
+Thank you for helping make FileNest secure and reliable.